lukejacksonn/perflink/README.md

 # Perflink

-> JavaScript performance benchmarks that you can share via URL
+> JavaScript performance benchmarks you can share via URL

 The motivation here was to create a single page app like [jsperf](https://jsperf.com) – which is commonly used to compare performance characteristics of different Javascript code snippets – but with improved usability and portibility of results.
 It is a frontend only static web app with no build step and is hosted on Github pages.